MUTX Documentation

 Prerequisite

-You can override the socket path for the TUI with MUTX_SOCKET_PATH or
+You can override the socket path with MUTX_SOCKET_PATH or

 stdio mode